-Indeed, since morphing into a full-on band proposition (from a name casually ascribed to Coverdale’s backing band over two, rather poorly received solo LPs), Whitesnake had made their blues-rock intentions clear on 1978’s Snakebite EP and Trouble LP, showed they meant business on the following year’s Lovehunter, and then doubled down again with 1980’s even more successful Ready an’ Willing album.
+They originally morphed into a full-on band proposition from a name casually ascribed to Coverdale’s backing band over two rather poorly received solo LPs.
+Whitesnake made their blues-rock intentions clear on 1978’s Snakebite EP and Trouble LP, showed they meant business on the following year’s Lovehunter, and then doubled down again with 1980’s even more successful Ready an’ Willing album.

-And now here they were — singer and leader Coverdale, guitarists Micky Moody and Bernie Marsden, keyboardist Jon Lord, bassist Neil Murray and drummer Ian Paice – not even six months removed from that last studio LP’s release, but already presenting their burgeoning fan base with this four-sided live record consisting of two distinct sets, themselves separated by nearly two years.
+Singer and leader Coverdale, guitarists Micky Moody and Bernie Marsden, keyboardist Jon Lord, bassist Neil Murray and drummer Ian Paice were not even six months removed from that last studio LP’s release.
+Yet they were already presenting a burgeoning fan base with this four-sided live record consisting of two distinct sets, themselves separated by nearly two years.

 The first dated from a Nov.
 23, 1978 performance at London’s legendary Hammersmith Odeon, and had, in fact, already been released exclusively in Japan as Live at Hammersmith.
 The second, recorded over two nights in June 1980 at the very same Odeon, had never been heard before and comprised the first of Live…In the Heart of the City’s two vinyl platters.